Episode 88

 That was about the time that the facial expression changed from, oh my God, to

-You were attacked by a large, hairy, man-like creature in the woods.
+you were attacked by a large, hairy, man-like creature in the woods.
+And yeah, okay, sure.

-And so at that point, that's when the Ranger pulled out a sheet of paper and he wrote down mockingly, Justin Finley was attacked by Bigfoot in the park.
+And so at that point, that's when the Ranger pulled out a sheet of paper and he wrote down mockingly: Justin Finley was attacked by Bigfoot in the park.

-Look at this freaking bruise on my leg.
+And I was like, Well, you know, look at this freaking bruise on my leg.

-i just kind of rolled my eyes and i said
+I just kind of rolled my eyes and I said,

-i know what happened to me last night And I just wanted to let you know so that way you could take precaution.
+I know what happened to me last night.
+And I just wanted to let you know so that way you could take precaution.

-And if if someone else said something,
+And if someone else said something,

-if something else happened to somebody else.
+if something else happened to somebody else, and he said,

-And he said, okay, well, we'll keep that in mind.
+okay, well, we'll keep that in mind.
+Thanks a lot, Justin.

 Very much, you know, passed it off as whatever.

+I just said, yeah, thanks.
 And turned around, walked down the stairs, got on my bike, and I left.

-About three days later, give or take, I wasn't really wanting to get back on the trails.
+About three days later, give or take, I wasn't really wanting to get back on the trails, so I was sticking with the main roads.

-And as I was coming down one of the main roads, the park ranger, he pulled up in his truck and he turned on his lights and everything to get my attention.
+And as I was coming down one of the main roads, The park ranger, he pulled up in his truck and he turned on his lights and everything to get my attention.

 He pulled up next to me and he's like, hey, Justin,